 Joint Degeneration Is Not Due To Old Age

-Degeneration of the Spine
+Degeneration of the Spine (AGING)

 Is degeneration really due to old age?
 Take a look at the x-rays below.
 It's a time-series neck x-ray of the same person (notice the identical neck alignment over the three X-rays).

 There are seven different bones in the cervical spine and they are joints just like our knees and elbows.
-Now take a closer look at the lower joints of C5, C6 and C7 located at the lower part of the cervical (neck) spine.
+Now take a closer look at C5, C6 and C7 located at the lower part of the cervical (neck) spine.
 Over time, the disc spaces have significantly closed down (degenerative disc disease) and the bones have changed their shapes and developed osteophytes (degenerative joint disease).
 They have severely degenerated.
-What most people don’t get is that the seven bones have the same age!
+What most people don’t get is that all of the seven bones have the same age!

-Ever heard of 'use it or lose it'?
-It's a common phrase used in psychology to aptly describe the best way to offset the problems that come with ageing.
-According to Psychology Today, people "assumed that cognitive performance declined substantially as a part of normal ageing.
-However, recent research suggests, in fact, that is not the case...".
-Dr Maxwell Maltz writes in his book Psycho-Cybernetics that “the latest findings show that a man reaches his peak mentally somewhere around the age of 35 and maintains the same level until well past 70.”
-The saying “you can’t teach an old dog new tricks” is a proven nonsense and yet it still pervades the minds of both patients and clinicians of today.
+Another good example is cognitive function.
+According to Psychology Today, it was "assumed that cognitive performance declined substantially as a part of normal ageing.
+However, recent research suggests that is not the case...".
+Dr Maxwell Maltz writes in his book Psycho-Cybernetics: “the latest findings show that a man reaches his peak mentally somewhere around the age of 35 and maintains the same level until well past 70.”
+The saying “you can’t teach an old dog new tricks” is a proven nonsense and yet, it still pervades the minds of both patients and clinicians today.

-Chiropractic adjustments work to restore the normal motion of the joints and their biomechanical relationship to their nearby structures.
+Chiropractic adjustments work to restore the normal motion of the joints and their biomechanical relationship to their surrounding structures.
 Normalising joint function allows degeneration to stop.
 On top of that, a chiropractor can also realign the shape of the spine to further improve the health of the joints and create longer lasting results.
 Below is an actual before-and-after X-ray result from my clinic.
 The patient has kindly allowed me to share her x-ray results for educational purposes.
 Results like these are not uncommon.

 Teens are more prone to degeneration than elderly.

-A systematic review of spinal degeneration among asymptomatic (no symptoms) populations showed that "37% of asymptomatic 20-year-old individuals had disk degeneration" (2).
+A systematic review of spinal degeneration among asymptomatic (absence of symptoms) populations showed that "37% of asymptomatic 20-year-old individuals had disk degeneration" (2).
 The main reason why younger adults are suffering from premature degeneration is due to increased hours spent in front of electronic devices such as tablets, computers and smartphones.

 An orthopaedic specialist, Dr Nancy Craven states: "it is very likely that young adults with poor posture habits are likely to suffer chronic neck and upper back pain, headaches, and even arthritis (degeneration)… because the [spine] alignment is not correct.
 With these kids' spinal alignment being off at a such a young age, arthritis (degeneration) will set in earlier, which could lead to the need for medications or surgery."

 What The Future Holds...

 From teenagers to working adults, sitting and the use of electronic devices have become the new norm without exception.
-The vast majority of our waking hours are spent on electronic devices with compromised postures and this means trouble.
+The vast majority of our waking hours are spent on electronic devices with compromised postures and this means trouble!
 Our ancestors did not sit for hours nor did they have access to home computers and smartphones.
 Today, young adults are aggressively developing spine misalignments and premature degeneration well ahead of their time.

 Whether you're in pain or not, it's time to take care of your body.
-Abnormal or premature degeneration IS preventable.
-Not all degeneration cause symptoms!
+Abnormal or premature degeneration is preventable!
+Not all degeneration causes symptoms!
 The first step in solving a problem is recognising there is one.
 Degeneration is not a result of old age but a net product of poor posture, spine misalignments and joint malfunction.
 Many people seem to really care about their health.
-They take annual chest X-rays to look into the lungs.
-They have blood work done.
+Some take annual chest X-rays to look into their lungs.
+They get blood work done.
 And some even exercise on a regular basis too.
 But when was the last time you had your spine checked?